What’s the point?

 I’m afraid that there’s some bad, albeit well-intended, advice out there that yields just enough success to deceive people into thinking they’ve got focus nailed, a misperception that often doesn’t manifest until an important shot is lost.
 I’m referring to the myth that you should focus 1/3 of the way into the scene, or 1/3 of the way into the frame (two very different things, each with its own set of problems).

-For beginners, or photographers whose entire scene is at infinity, the 1/3 technique may be a useful rule of thumb.
-But taking the 1/3 approach to focus requires that you understand DOF and the art of focusing well enough to adjust your focus point when appropriate, and once you achieve that level of understanding, you may as well do it the right way from the start.
+Focus control is especially important in those scenes where missing the focus point by just a few feet, or even inches, can make or break the image.
+For beginning photographers, applying the 1/3 technique is better than nothing.
+But taking the 1/3 approach to focus requires that you understand DOF and the art of focusing well enough to know when 1/3 won’t work, and how to adjust your focus point and settings accordingly.
+But once you achieve that level of understanding, you may as well do it the right way from the start.

 Back to the basics